carbonplan/ocr-web/lib/climate-risk-explainer/methods.md

 Within our web tool, we made buildings searchable by address using [HERE Maps](https://www.here.com/).
 First, we get the latitude and longitude for a user-provided address (“geocoding”).
 We then return the risk information of whatever building within the Overture buildings dataset is nearest to those coordinates.

 The building-level data is also visible in the web tool alongside the underlying 30 m RPS raster.
 The result is an interface that enables searching for risk across CONUS at the address level.
 The inclusion of both raster and building datasets side-by-side supports the interrogation of building risk assignments, as well as risk information in undeveloped areas where developments might be proposed.
 The web tool also displays summary statistics for several types of geographic areas: census block, census tract, and county, which helps contextualize an individual building’s risk score.
+Finally, in addition to the 1-year RPS value, it displays the risk — assuming at least one burn over 15- and 30-year time horizons.

 We provide building-level RPS estimates, including spatial subsets of the data, for [download](https://carbonplan.github.io/ocr/reference/data-downloads/) in CSV, GeoParquet, and GeoPackage formats.
 Downloads of spatially-aggregated data (e.g., data for all census tracts across CONUS) include summary statistics (e.g., median score across buildings), as well as the count of buildings within each risk score in each summary region.